 So, what do spider bites look like—and do they itch?

 Although all spiders are different, spider bites do share some common symptoms.
 Most appear as tiny, red bumps on your skin that are sometimes painful and itchy.
 For most people, that’s as bad as it gets.

 A few people do have allergic reactions to spider bites.
 That might include swelling around your face, itching over a larger area, and even trouble breathing.

 Black widow and brown recluse spiders can both inject venom that can cause more severe symptoms, like muscle cramps.

-The majority of spider bites are from nonvenomous spiders.
-The best first aid is to clean the area with soap and water and apply an antibiotic ointment.
+The majority of spider bites are from nonvenomous spiders, so the best first aid is to clean the area with soap and water and apply an antibiotic ointment.
 Mark the date on your calendar, says Weber, who is also director of the poison center at SSM Health Cardinal Glennon Children’s Hospital, and keep your eye on how the bite progresses for any signs of infection.

 Non-venomous spider bites don’t typically require medical treatment, but if you’re worried, you can always call your local poison control center “to put your mind at ease,” Weber adds.
 (You can contact the national Poison Help Hotline at 1-800-222-1222 or text POISON to 797979 to save the number in your phone.)